Evidence vault

 • AML regulations require 5-year evidence retention for every client

-• Certivus stores identity documents, screening results, risk decisions, and notes per client
+• Certivus stores identity documents, screening results, risk decisions, review notes, and escalation records per client

 • Replaces scattered emails, shared drives, and paper files